voytas75/KrakenCLI/README.md

   - `python kraken_cli.py risk-alerts --enable` toggles notifications on and persists the choice to `logs/alert_state.json`.
   - Disable alerts with `python kraken_cli.py risk-alerts --disable`; delete `logs/alert_state.json` to reset to config defaults.
   - When alerts fire you will see Rich console messages (e.g., `⚠️ Alert (risk.decision_rejected) …`) along with log entries in `kraken_cli.log` tagged as `[WARNING]` or `[ERROR]`.
+  - Alerts are throttled (60 seconds by default) so repeated failures do not flood the terminal; critical stop events bypass the cooldown.

 ## Testing & Quality Assurance